Help and Forums

 -

-A change in the GNU C++ compiler has required a small update to the gString class.
+Also, a change in the GNU C++ compiler has required a small update to the gString class.
 The file “cstdint” was formerly brought

 -